 Abstract: This contribution proposes a solution for 5GC assisted cell selection to access network slice.
-The solution is based on the assumption that UE may simultaneously register on slices that are not accessible on the same operating frequency band
+The solution is based on the assumption that UE may simultaneously register on slices that are not all accessible on the same operating frequency band and the UE may simultaneously establish PDU sessions on slices that are not all supported on the same operating frequency band.

 1. Introduction

 As highlighted in this key issue, an operator may only support certain network slices on certain operating frequency bands.
-One registration area may consist of multiple NG-RAN cells belonging to different operating bands
+One registration area may consist of multiple NG-RAN cells belonging to different operating bands and thus it is possible that support for a particular S-NSSAI in a registration area is non-homogenous.

-In this paper, we propose to provide the UE assistance in Configuration Update/Registration procedure so the UE is aware about which slice is supported on which operating bands
+In this paper, we propose to provide the UE assistance in Configuration Update/Registration procedure so the UE is aware about which slice is supported on which operating bands or frequency ranges.
+UE may use this information to reselect to a new operating band which supports the S-NSSAI user is interested in accessing and initiate radio connection with NG-RAN.

-As an alternative solution, we propose that NG-RAN may redirect/handover the UE to appropriate frequency band which supports the S-NSSAI the UE includes in the RRC Connection Setup
+Alternatively, NG-RAN may steer the UE to appropriate frequency band which supports the S-NSSAI the UE includes in the RRC Connection Setup procedure.

 START of CHANGE